greymd/tmux-xpanes/README.md

     +-------------------------------+-------------------------------+
 ```

-As you can see, each argument of `xpanes` is going to be re-assigned as a `echo`'s argument.
 You can split the window into multiple panes successfully, great!
+As you can see, each argument of `xpanes` is re-assigned to `echo`'s argument.

 Next, let's close those panes.
 Don't worry if you are not familiar with key bindings of tmux.